 Some of the older residents of the parish will remember when Mr. Hogwood’s ran his grocery business from the shop at the bottom of Old Court Hill, which closed in the late 1950’s and was disused for some years until the house and premises was sold in the late 1970’s by the late Lord Fitzwalter.
 The then new owner, David Peacock, renovated the house, now called “Farthingales”, and converted the shop into living accommodation and some of the outbuildings into a pottery workshop.
-Farthingales is now a bed and breakfast http://www.farthingales.co.uk/12.html
+After David Peacock sold Farthingales it became a successful bed and breakfast business https://www.cottages.com/cottages/farthingales-the-barn-pzv

 The farm and shop changed hands in the late 1880’s, and in 1891 Robert Sisley was the farmer, grocer and draper there.
 By the time the 1901 was taken the farm had been separated from the shop and Sidney Palmer Clay was listed only as a grocer and draper.
 From the early 1900’s until the shop’s closure shopkeepers included: Kane and Lloyd, grocers and drapers; Fred Best; Vye’s of Canterbury and finally Mr. Hogwood, initially Vye’s manager until their decision to close the shop when he took over it’s running on his own behalf.
-His daughter, Peggy, lived there until just before the premises were sold by the late Lord Fitzwalter in the 1970’s.
+His daughter, Peggy, lived there until just before the premises were sold in the 1970’s by the late Lord Fitzwalter to David Peacock.

 The Post Offices.